memgraph/docs/products/memgraph/v1.2.0/how_to_guides/use-query-modules-provided-by-memgraph.md

 If you have purchased Memgraph's Enterprise edition, you have access to certain graph algorithms in the form of query modules.
 These modules were implemented by our own team using C++ and should offer some additional performance benefits.
-Currently we have implemented the following algorithms:
+Currently, we have implemented the following algorithms:

 * Louvain algorithm for community detection.
 * Weakly connected components.